Open Circle Jewish Learning 20s and 30s/Eser

-Open Circle Jewish Learning 20s and 30s brings together young adults in living rooms throughout Greater Boston to build connection and community through stimulating, accessible Jewish learning and conversation.
-We offer small-group, discussion-based learning circles on topics including mindfulness and mysticism, politics and history, arts and culture, social action, and texts and traditions.
-You can also create your own learning circle on any Jewish topic.
+Open Circle Jewish Learning 20’s and 30’s/Eser brings together young adults in living rooms (or online, due to COVID-19) throughout Greater Boston to build connection and community through stimulating, accessible Jewish learning and conversation.

 - time 20s and 30s

 - location Living rooms and community spaces, and online

 - duration Up to 8 sessions.
 Course lengths will vary-check individual class descriptions for details.

 January 2019: The Nosh: Jewish Stories Told Live… at Mameleh’s

 More than 100 young adults in the Greater Boston area came together on Tuesday, January 26, 2019 at Mamaleh’s in Cambridge for “The Nosh 2019: Jewish Stories Told Live…at Mamaleh’s.”
 The event featured more than a dozen storytellers, including a few who were inspired to participate at the event.

 Meredith Reiches, Assistant Professor of Anthropology, the University of Massachusetts Boston

 I abandoned Jewish education in high school, the moment my parents stopped insisting that I go… In the years that followed, I hopped from congregation to congregation for Shabbat and High Holiday services.
 I struggled to find a community where questions were as important as practices and where text-based inquiry combined with progressive values in a way that engaged my mind and heart….
 Eser helped me to reimagine a Jewish identity that had not been updated in decades.
 Every week, through close textual reading in community with a gifted facilitator, was a fresh invitation to consider something I thought I’d made up my mind about, be it mysticism or the afterlife or the existence of the divine.